Ashley Cain (figure skater): Early partnerships

 Competing in novice pairs, Cain finished 8th with Sergei Sidorov at the 2008 U.S. Championships.
 She teamed up with Joshua Reagan in April 2009.
 The pair was coached by David Kirby and Peter Cain at the Dr. Pepper Star Center in Euless, Texas.

 In the 2010–11 season, Cain/Reagan received two Junior Grand Prix assignments, placing sixth in England and taking silver in the Czech Republic.
 In January 2011, they won the U.S. national junior title, becoming the only pair ever to win U.S. novice and junior titles in consecutive years.
 They ranked eighth in the short program, fourth in the free skate, and fourth overall at the 2011 World Junior Championships in Gangneung, South Korea.

 The following season, Cain/Reagan moved up to the senior level.
 They ranked fourth at the 2011 International Cup of Nice and sixth at their sole Grand Prix assignment, the 2011 Cup of Russia, before placing sixth at the 2012 U.S. Championships.
 On February 24, 2012, they announced the end of their partnership.

 Single skating

 As a single skater, Cain began competing on the ISU Junior Grand Prix series in 2011 and won silver on the junior level at the 2012 U.S. Championships.
 She won the bronze medal at the 2013 Nebelhorn Trophy, her first senior international.
 The following season, she took bronze at the 2014 Ondrej Nepela Trophy and was invited to two Grand Prix events, the 2014 Cup of China and 2014 Rostelecom Cup.

 Due to fatigue, Cain decided to retire from singles skating in September 2016.

 Partnership with LeDuc

 Following a suggestion from U.S. Figure Skating's Mitch Moyer, Cain tried out with Timothy LeDuc in May 2016.
 On May 23, 2016, they confirmed their intention to compete together.
-Peter Cain coaches the pair in Euless, Texas.
+Peter Cain coached the pair in Euless, Texas.